-This grant offers researchers access to extensive health data and biological samples from the Golden Retriever Lifetime Study to advance canine health research.
+This grant provides researchers access to extensive health data and biological samples from the Golden Retriever Lifetime Study to advance research on canine cancer, genetics, and related health topics.

 Funder: Morris Animal Foundation